wookayin/tensorflow-talk-debugging/slides/main.md

 ### .green[Contents]

 - Introduction: Why debugging in TensorFlow is difficult
-- Basic and Advanced Methods for Debugging TensorFlow codes
+- Basic and advanced methods for debugging TensorFlow codes
-- General Tips and Guidelines for easy-debuggable code
+- General tips and guidelines for easy-debuggable code
-- .dogdrip[Benchmarking and Profiling TensorFlow codes]
+- .dogdrip[Benchmarking and profiling TensorFlow codes]

 ---